top of page

 Neglect cases

-Our ability to help in these cases depends on whether the current owner will surrender the rabbit(s) to us.
+Our ability to help in neglect cases depends on whether the current owner will surrender the rabbit(s) to us.
 If you see a rabbit who you believe is being neglected, abused, or is otherwise unwell, please do feel free to contact us to see what we can do and we can offer further advice.
 We are not able to pay for rabbits, nor do we have any legal power to compel an owner to surrender rabbits to us.

 Image by Stepan Konev.webp